Goitre is a swelling at the base of your neck. It's caused by an enlarged thyroid gland. Find out more about causes, symptoms and treatments here.

 In this autoimmune condition, the thyroid gland in the neck produces too much thyroid hormone that can cause tremor, anxiety, a racing heart, goitre and bulging eyes.

 Hashimoto's disease can cause your body to produce too little thyroid hormone.
 Find out more about its causes, symptoms and treatment.

-A thyroidectomy is the removal of all or part of the thyroid gland.
-It may be used to treat thyroid cancer or an enlarged or overactive thyroid.
+A thyroidectomy is the removal of part or all of your thyroid gland.
+It’s used to treat an enlarged or overactive thyroid gland or thyroid cancer.

 Iodine and your health

-Iodine is essential for making proteins and for the growth of your bones and nerves.
-Here's how to get enough iodine in your diet.
+Iodine is essential for your cells to make proteins, and to build your bones and nerves.
+Learn about how to get enough iodine in your diet.